aep-dev/aep.dev/aep/general/0003/aep.md

 ### API Resource

-An object upon which one or more methods can operate.
+An entity upon which one or more methods can operate.

 ### API Resource Type

-The type of an object exposed via an API.
+The type of a API resource.
 It is globally unique within an API.

 ### API Service